I want to subdivide my land. What do I do?

 Large-scale multi-parcel residential developments still require the approval of Community Planning and must be rezoned appropriately.

 As per the Planning and Development Act, 2007, municipalities are required to obtain Municipal Reserve as part of every subdivision except for the first subdivision out of every quarter section.
 For residential subdivisions, Municipal Reserve is a dedication of 10% of the total subdivided land area that will be used by the municipality for public ammenities.
 In some instances, Council has the authority to ask for cash-in-lieu rather than a land dedication.
+This will amount to 10% of the land value as determined by an appraisal undertaken by the RM.

 Municipalities have the authority to enter into a Servicing Agreement with any landowners and developers involved in a subdivision.
 A Servicing Agreement outlines the responsibilities of all parties for the provision of services such as water, sewer, power, etc.